A Guide to Management Information Systems (MIS)

 • Security: Access to sensitive information is restricted, and measures are in place to protect data from unauthorized access or breaches.

-• Accessibility: MIS can be accessed remotely, allowing decision-makers to retrieve information from various locations.
+• Accessibility: MIS can be accessed remotely, enabling decision-makers to retrieve information from any location.

-• Integration with other systems: MIS systems can integrate with other software and systems of the organization, such as ERP (Enterprise Resource Planning) systems, Customer relationship management (CRM) systems, Human capital management (HCM) systems, etc.
+• Integration with other systems: MIS systems can integrate with other organizational software and systems, such as ERP (Enterprise Resource Planning) systems, Customer Relationship Management (CRM) systems, and Human Capital Management (HCM) systems.

 • Mobile compatibility: Many modern MIS systems are compatible with mobile devices, allowing users to access critical information on the go.